Computer System Class 11 Notes Computer Science Chapter 1

 (A) General Purpose Software : The application software developed for generic applications, to cater to a bigger audience in general are called general purpose software.
 Adobe Photoshop, GIMP, Mozilla web browser, iTunes, etc.

-(B) Customised Software : These are custom or tailor-made application software, that are developed to meet the requirements of a specific organisation or an individual.
+(B) Customized Software : These are custom or tailor-made application software, that are developed to meet the requirements of a specific organization or an individual.
 They are designed as per user requirements. for example school management software, accounting software etc.

 Proprietary or Free and Open Source Software :